Measurements of differential charged-current cross sections on argon for electron neutrinos with final-state protons in MicroBooNE: Experimental Setup

 The simulation of NuMI neutrino interactions in MicroBooNE begins with a prediction of the flux (Fig. \ref{fig:flux}), which serves as input to the \code{GENIE} Monte Carlo (MC) event generator \cite{genie}.
 Specifically, MicroBooNE employs \code{GENIE v3.0.6 G18\_10a\_02\_11a}.
 Based on this model configuration, a MicroBooNE-specific tune was developed \cite{genie_tune} using independent measurements collected by the T2K experiment \cite{t2k-experiment}.
 The modified cross section implemented through this tune affects the \nue{} CC simulation as well since the same underlying models are used in \code{GENIE} for both flavors.

-Custom algorithms in \code{LArSoft} simulate the readout of scintillation and ionization signals, which take into account detector effects that can attenuate light and ionization electrons, as well as alter their trajectories as they traverse the detector.
-Simulated neutrino interactions are then overlaid onto beam-off data collected with no trigger requirement (unbiased).
-This accounts for cosmic-ray interactions and noise during detector readout.
+Custom algorithms in \code{LArSoft} simulate the detector response, including the readout of scintillation and ionization signals, accounting for detector effects that can attenuate light and ionization electrons and alter their trajectories as they traverse the detector.
+To provide a complete prediction of MicroBooNE data, raw EXTUnbiased waveforms are overlaid onto simulated neutrino interactions to form combined ``MC+EXT'' samples.
+The combined waveforms are processed through the same reconstruction chain as data, from which hits are extracted from the wire waveforms and used as input to high-level event reconstruction.

-At this point, waveforms from simulated neutrino interactions are processed in the same manner as data.
-Beam-off events, referred to as EXT, with no neutrino interaction, also undergo this processing and are overlaid onto simulated neutrino interactions for a complete prediction (MC+EXT) of MicroBooNE data.
-Hits derived from wire waveforms serve as the input for event reconstruction.

 The purpose of reconstruction is to build physics-relevant quantities from MicroBooNE's charge and light readout.
 Several published results from MicroBooNE \cite{numi-singlebin, numi-inclusive, bnb-exclusive, pelee-prd, numu-0piNp, numu-ccqelike, numu-inclusive, numu-pi0, numu-mult, higgs-portal-scalar, hnl-higgs} employ an automated, multi-algorithm approach to pattern recognition called \code{Pandora} \cite{pandora} to reconstruct interactions in the LArTPC.
 This toolkit uses topological and calorimetric information to assemble three-dimensional particles traversing the detector and identify candidate neutrino interactions.
 The output includes a reconstructed vertex and a hierarchy of particles produced by the event.
 Charged particles are also assigned a score by \code{Pandora}, indicating their consistency with a shower (more probable for scores between 0 and 0.5) or track (more probable for scores between 0.5 and 1) topology.